 8.5 Place the lamp in a well-ventilated room, surrounded by a draught shield, if necessary.
 The temperature of the room and of the oil under test shall be above 15.5 °C throughout the test.
 Place lamps with their centers at least 300 mm apart and 300 mm away from a wall or other equipment if any.

-If required, record the maximum and minimum temperatures and the atmospheric conditions (humid, foggy, etc.) during the test.
+If required, record the maximum and minimum temperatures and the atmospheric conditions (humid, foggy, etc) during the test.

 8.6 Light the lamp, and fix the chimney in position.
 Allow the flame to stabilize, and then adjust the wick to give a flame of the dimensions shown in Fig. 4, to a tolerance of ± 1.5 mm.
 If it is not possible to adjust the flame to the correct dimensions, extinguish the flame by turning down the wick, and re-trim in accordance with 8.3.
 Repeat until the correct flame is obtained.

-dimensions shown in millimeters.
+All dimensions are in millimeters.

 Fig. 4.
-Shape And Size Of Flame
+Shape and Size of Flame

 NOTE — It is not necessary to reweigh the lamp unless it has burned more than 30 min during the trimming process.